AlanRockefeller/inat.finder.py/README.md

 # inat.finder.py

-**Version:** 1.4
+**Version:** 1.5
 **Author:** Alan Rockefeller
-**Release Date:** April 1, 2025
+**Release Date:** June 2, 2025

 ## Overview

-inat.finder.py is a command-line tool for finding the correct iNaturalist observation when you have a mistyped observation number.
+inat_finder.py is a command-line tool for finding the correct iNaturalist observation when you have a mistyped observation number.
 The script works by systematically changing digits in the provided observation number and checking if any of those variations match the specified genus or username in the iNaturalist database.

 Since you probably are using this code because you have a DNA barcode which does not go to the correct iNaturalist observation (for example it shows a plant or a bird), you probably know the genus.
 Alternatively, if you know the username of the observer, you can now search by that instead.